EraldyHq/kubee/resources/charts/traefik/README.md

 ## About
-The `Kube-x Traefik sub-chart` will install Traefik.
+The `Kubee Traefik sub-chart` will install Traefik.

 ## Prerequisite